mikechen66/Inception-v1-v4-tf2/README.md

 # Inception_v1_v4

 It is an attempt to have the new interpretation of the classical Inception v1~v4 models in the new environment.
-The new interpreted models iare used for the thorough study on how the outstanding creators and developers has build the classical network based on the network depth of AlexNet and the small filter size of NIN(Network In Network).
+The new interpreted models are used for the thorough study on how the outstanding creators and developers has build the classical network based on the network depth of AlexNet and the small filter size of NIN(Network In Network).
 It typically stacks the layers for more the complex expression of the image classification.